Salivary gland stones

 Non-urgent advice: See a GP if:

-• the stone has caused an infection – signs include pain, redness or pus around the stone, and a high temperature (you feel hot and shivery)
+• the stone has caused an infection – signs include pain, redness or pus around the stone, and having a high temperature (you feel hot and shivery)

 A GP may attempt to gently remove the stone with a thin, blunt instrument.